-Sigrid Schmitz currently holds the chair of Gender Studies at the University of Vienna.
+Sigrid Schmitz currently holds a Visiting Professorship at the Humboldt-University of berlin.
+2010-2015 she was chair of Gender Studies at the University of Vienna and Scientific Head of the Gender Research Office [Referat Genderforschung].
 With a PhD in biology (1992) her research and teaching covers approaches in Gender & Science Technology Studies since more than 20 years.
 1999-2009 she was university lecturer at the University of Freiburg/Germany, where she initialised and headed the Forum of Competence “Gender Studies in Computer and Natural Sciences“ [gin] together with Prof. Britta Schinzel.
 She was visiting professor at the University of Graz/Austria (2003), at the Humboldt University of Berlin (2008) and at the University of Oldenburg/Gemany (2009/2010).

 Research interests within the NeuroGenderigns network: